SaraSaraC/Lab_experience_1_LYSO_group_2/Readme.md

 -- FILE NAME : CS2

-Misura dello spettro gamma del Cs 137.
-Misura da fare dopo la calibrazione.
+Measurement of the spectrum of the gamma of Cs 137.
+Measurement to do after the calibration.

 | Channel  |  Y scale  | Trigger   |  Threshold |
 |----------|-----------|-----------|------------|